Writing Roadmap Overview

 Writing Roadmap uses an AI engine and rubrics to measure traits that are most accepted within state and national standards.
 Teachers can choose to receive feedback on a 4, 5, or 6-point scale.
 Writing Roadmap is the only online writing assessment that can grade essay scores to a tenth of a point.

 Writing Roadmap's scoring technology assigns a holistic score on a 4, 5 or 6-point scale (user selectable) for any essay at the desired grade level.
 On a custom basis, the scoring technology used in Writing Roadmap can also use prompt-specific models to score essays for high-stakes applications.

-Scoring is also available relative to six analytic writing traits to help educators determine student strengths and areas for improvement:
+Scoring is also available relative to five analytic writing traits to help educators determine student strengths and areas for improvement: